八王子いちょう祭り

 Advertising

 Want to make your weekend an exciting one?
-We've compiled a list of the best events, festivals, art exhibitions and places to check out in Tokyo for Friday, Saturday and Sunday.
+We've rounded up the best events, festivals, parties, art exhibitions and must-see spots in Tokyo for Friday, Saturday and Sunday.

-Looking to get out of the city?
-Try a day trip to one of these artsy destinations or check out these outlet malls slightly outside of Tokyo.
+Looking to get out of the city for a bit?
+Take a day trip to one of these nearby destinations, or head to an outlet mall just outside Tokyo for some great shopping deals.
 If that wasn't enough, you can also stop by one of Tokyo's regular markets, like the weekly UNU Farmer's Market near Shibuya.

 Read on to find more great things to do in Tokyo this weekend.